 7.4.9 After a Notice of Reduction has taken effect The Company shall be entitled to make such amendments to this Construction Agreement as it requires as a result of the reduction in Transmission Entry Capacity effected by the Notice of Reduction and as a consequence to the [Bilateral Connection Agreement] [Bilateral Embedded Generation Agreement].
 The Company shall advise the User as soon as practicable and in any event within 3 months of the date of the Notice of Reduction (or if the matter has been referred by the User to the Authority for determination, the date of determination) of such amendments by way of offer of an agreement to vary the Construction Agreement and [Bilateral Connection Agreement] [Bilateral Embedded Generation Agreement].
 This agreement to vary will also provide for payment by the User of the Reduction Fee where applicable.
 The parties acknowledge that any dispute regarding this variation shall be referable to and determined by the Authority under the provisions of condition E13.5 of the ESO Licence.

+[7.5 Compliance with Original Red Line Boundary -add only where it’s a Gated Agreement for a direct connection

+If a User is not compliant at a User Progression Milestone with the Original Red Line Boundary (other than as it may be changed under the Queue Management Guidance) for one or more technologies, The Company shall be entitled to amend the Construction Agreement and as a consequence the Bilateral Connection Agreement to:

+reduce the Installed Capacity (of each technology that is non-compliant).

+remove that technology if the Installed Capacity of a technology is reduced to 0 MW.

+reduce the [Transmission Entry Capacity] [other relevant capacity] if the sum of the Installed Capacity of all technologies is reduced such that it is less than the [Transmission Entry Capacity] [other relevant capacity] and such that the [Transmission Entry Capacity] [other relevant capacity] is no higher than the sum of the Installed Capacity of all technologies.]

-7.5 Where there is a reduction in Transmission Entry Capacity under Clause 7.4 prior to the Charging Date, on such reduction in Transmission Entry Capacity taking effect the User the User shall pay to The Company the Cancellation Charge such payment to be made within 14 days of the date of The Company’s invoice in respect thereof.]
+[7.6 Where there is a reduction in Transmission Entry Capacity under Clause 7.4 [or Clause 7.5] prior to the Charging Date, on such reduction in Transmission Entry Capacity taking effect the User the User shall pay to The Company the Cancellation Charge such payment to be made within 14 days of the date of The Company’s invoice in respect thereof.]

-Users in the capacity of a Directly Connected Distribution System where works are required in respect of a BELLA or a Relevant Embedded Medium Power Station or a Relevant Embedded Small Power Station insert the following (and where the Construction Agreement relates to more than one, for each of the Developers)
+Users in the capacity of a Directly Connected Distribution System where works are required in respect of a BELLA or a Relevant Embedded Power Station insert the following (and where the Construction Agreement relates to more than one, for each of the Developers)

 [7.4 Developer Capacity Reduction

-7.4.1 If, at any time prior to the Completion Date The Company reasonably believes from the reports provided by the User pursuant to Clause 2.8 and Clause 5 of this Construction Agreement [in the case of relevant embedded small\medium power stations – and\or CUSC Paragraphs 6.5.8 or 6.5.5.11], the commissioning process generally or otherwise that the Developer’s Equipment will be such that it will not be capable of generating at the Developer Capacity, The Company shall advise the User accordingly in writing setting out its reasons and seeking clarification of the position from the User.
+7.4.1 If, at any time prior to the Completion Date The Company reasonably believes from the reports provided by the User pursuant to Clause 2.8 and Clause 5 of this Construction Agreement [in the case of relevant embedded power stations – and\or CUSC Paragraphs 6.5.8 or 6.5.5.11], the commissioning process generally or otherwise that the Developer’s Equipment will be such that it will not be capable of generating at the Developer Capacity, The Company shall advise the User accordingly in writing setting out its reasons and seeking clarification of the position from the User.